JackBekket/old_snm_core/cmd/qos/README.md

-Okay, here's a markdown summary of the provided code, formatted as requested.

-# Package Summary: `qos` (QoS Server)
+# QOS Package Summary

-**Package Name:** `qos` (inferred from directory structure)

-**Purpose:** This package implements a Quality of Service (QoS) server with remote GPU tuning, system initialization, and secure shell (PTY) capabilities.
-It appears to be part of a larger system (likely related to distributed computing or resource management, given the `sonm-io/core` imports).
+This package implements a gRPC-based Quality of Service (QOS) server with remote GPU tuning and system initialization capabilities, likely part of the SONM ecosystem.
+It uses configuration loading from YAML files via `configor` to define endpoint, logging settings, GPU vendor, secure shell configurations, and other parameters.
+The main functionality revolves around exposing gRPC services for QOS management, GPU tuning, and system initialization through a configured endpoint (Unix socket or network address).
+A background worker monitors a keystore directory for changes and runs a remote PTY server if enabled in the configuration.

-**File Structure:**
+**Project Package Structure:**

 ```
 cmd/qos/